 Skydiver training with Navy special warfare unit rescued from tree

-SUFFOLK, Va.
-(Tribune News Service) — A man training with a Navy special warfare unit was rescued from a tree after a skydiving accident Thursday morning.
+SUFFOLK, Va. — A man training with a Navy special warfare unit was rescued from a tree after a skydiving accident Thursday morning.

 The man, who is in his late 20s, was participating in routine training conducted through Suffolk-based Arne Freefall Solutions, a government contractor, said owner Mike Manthey.